Drexel University: Queen Lane Campus

 The Queen Lane Campus was purchased by Drexel University as part of its acquisition of MCP Hahnemann University.
 It is located in the East Falls neighborhood of northwest Philadelphia and is primarily utilized by first- and second-year medical students, and researchers.
 A free shuttle is available, connecting the Queen Lane Campus to the Center City Hahnemann and University City Main campuses.

 Center City Campus

 The Center City Campus is in the middle of Philadelphia, straddling the Vine Street Expressway between Broad and 15th Streets.
 Shuttle service is offered between the Center City Campus and both the University City and Queen Lane campuses of the university.

-The Academy of Natural Sciences
+Academy of Natural Sciences

 In 2011, The Academy of Natural Sciences entered into an agreement to become a subsidiary of Drexel University.
 Founded in 1812, the Academy of Natural Sciences is America's oldest natural history museum and is a world leader in biodiversity and environmental research.